Single-pixel imaging of a translational object: Introduction

-In this paper, we design a new pattern sequence to achieve high frame rate trajectory detection and imaging of a high-speed moving object.
-Four binary Fourier patterns and two differential Hadamard patterns are used to modulating one frame of the object, then the modulated light signals are obtained by single-pixel detection.
+In this study, we design a new pattern sequence to achieve a high frame rate of relative displacement detection and imaging of a translational object.
+Four binary Fourier patterns and two differential Hadamard patterns are used to modulate one frame of the object, and then the modulated light signals are obtained by SPD.
 The displacement of the moving object for each moving frame can be determined by these six detection values.
 Based on the determined displacements and patterns, we can recalculate the reconstruction matrix and reconstruct the moving object image.
-Using this pattern sequence, The frame rate of tracking a moving object can catch up with that of the image-free method in Ref.[\citenum{zhang2019image}].
-The proposed method is verified by both simulations and experiments.
+The frame rate of obtaining the relative displacements of a moving object using this pattern sequence can match that of the image-free method in Ref.[\citenum{zhang2019image}].
+The proposed method is verified through both simulations and experiments.